-Jesse Eisenhardt is an award-winning cinematographer who has worked closely with nonprofit and corporate partners to capture stories of social change that inspire hope and action.
+Jesse Eisenhardt is an award-winning filmmaker who has worked closely with nonprofit and corporate partners to capture stories of social change that inspire hope and action.

-Jesse Eisenhardt is a Bay Area filmmaker specializing in cinematography.
+Jesse Eisenhardt is a filmmaker specializing in directing and cinematography.
 In addition to his work on feature films, interactive movies, viral videos, broadcast television, and commercials, Jesse films for a variety of corporate clients both in the San Francisco Bay Area and around the country.

-After starting his filmmaking career in Los Angeles, he moved back to San Francisco and spent three years as resident Cinematographer at Google.
-Now, Jesse frequently dedicates his efforts to promotional videos for nonprofit groups, such as Meals on Wheels, Tipping Point, and Huckleberry Youth Programs.
+After starting his filmmaking career in Los Angeles, he moved back to his hometown of San Francisco and spent three years as resident Cinematographer at Google.
+Now, Jesse frequently dedicates his efforts to promotional videos for nonprofit groups, such as Meals on Wheels, Goodwill, and SFCASA.

 Jesse holds a bachelor of science degree from Duke University and a master of fine arts in Cinema-Television from the University of Southern California.
 He also recently joined the board of the Golden Gate National Parks Conservancy.
 He lives with his wife, Allison, and their son, Alex, in San Francisco.

 The vision and the values that have guided the Haas, Jr. Fund’s philanthropy are a constant source of inspiration for me.
 All people should be able to live their lives with dignity.